HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Thousands of ship vs ship tests have been performed with Gearbox's developer balance testing tools, to fine tune combat performance.
 * Balanced dock repair times for fighters and corvettes.
 Addressed a bug that caused squadrons to dock extremely fast. hw2 ships now repair slower, closer to their hw2c rate. hw1 corvettes repair 4.5x faster than before, to balance vs hw2.
 * Decreased the sensors range of all scouts and probes by about 20%, 30% for Kushan/Taiidan scouts.
 Scouting is easy in HWR compared to other RTS games, so this is intended to make information harder to obtain.
+* Fixed several issues that made it hard for some ships to kill probes
 * Tweaked rotational speeds on some units, for example to aid in positioning motherships around asteriod patches.
 * Removed evasive stance bonuses from non-combat/utility ships (evasive stance re-routes power from weapons to engines, however this is not possible on non-combat ships and had no effect in hw1c)
 * Hyperspace exit damage lowered from 25% to 10%, when running into a hyperspace inhibitor.